Check out these lesser known parks in Brooklyn

 A $12 million redevelopment turned the former site of the WNYC radio transmission towers area into Transmitter Park, which opened to the public in 2012.
 This Williamsburg-Greenpoint Park provides a place to step away from the daily grind and settle down on a bench where you can enjoy the magnificent views of the East River and Manhattan skyline.
 The little ones will have a blast in the nautical themed play area and running around on the park’s spacious lawn.

 For those who prefer shade over sun, McGolrick Park in Greenpoint is the place for you.
-Small and lined with trees, the park has an enchanted vibe that brings to mind The Hobbit.
-You can find a tranquil respite from the sun’s rays under Shelter Pavillion, and check out the bronze statue of a winged victory commemorating 150 Greenpoint residents who fought in World War I. So grab a book from your summer reading list and head to McGolrick Park where you’ll be UV-protected under its glorious green canopy.
-We still advise wearing sunscreen though.
+Small and lined with trees, this under-the-radar Brooklyn park has an enchanting vibe that brings to mind The Hobbit.
+You can find a tranquil respite from the sun’s rays under Shelter Pavillion, and check out the bronze statue of a winged victory commemorating 150 Greenpoint residents who fought in World War I. So grab a book from your reading list and head to McGolrick Park this fall.

 Boasting 530 acres, Marine Park is the largest park in Brooklyn.
 Get closer to nature by walking the Salt Marsh Nature Trail where you’ll discover regional animal and plant life.
 For the more competitive-minded visitor, there are bocce courts, cricket fields, and a golf course.
 And those seeking a leisurely workout can look forward to fun activities such as biking, hiking, and canoeing.